* DATA STRUCTURE APTITUDE *

 is called the natural key.

-56. What is indexing and what are the different kinds of
+56. What is indexing and what are the

 indexing?